abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 setBits = Data.List.foldl' (Data.Bits..|.)
 ```

-Then we replace `Int` related operations with bit related ones in the read and show functions.
+Then we replace `Int` related operations with bit related ones in the read and show functions:

 ```haskell
 readGrid :: String -> Maybe Grid